Why Apply for an Electronic Money Institution License in Cyprus

 Activities:

-- Authorization: If the application is approved, CBC issues the EMI license, allowing the institution to commence operations.
+- Authorization: If the application is approved, the CBC issues the EMI license, allowing the institution to commence operations.

 5. Post-Authorization Compliance